 On a regional basis the dominant wheat growing areas (Northern Great Plains and the Prairie Gateway) experience the greatest range of net returns while less significant growing areas (many of which are East of the Mississippi) experience much less variation in returns.
 For both Prairie Gateway and Northern Great Plains, annual rainfall is relatively low, wheat is not irrigated and wheat is grown on a very large acreage.
 All of these factors could contribute to variability in returns (as well as abandonment of land).
-While the dominate wheat growing areas see the greatest variation in net returns from one year to the next they tend to be the regions that have seen the highest peaks in net returns.
-The Southern Seaboard was near zero (0) for returns, while returns were positive for other regions.
+While the dominate wheat growing areas see the greatest variation in net returns from one year to the next they tend to be the regions that have seen the highest peaks in net returns, while returns were positive for other regions.